Taka0101-OWO/Wordpress-virtual-dom-gallery/README.md

 ### Security boundary

 The plugin does not expose original paths, original filenames, EXIF data, or permanent media URLs to public browsers.
-Derivative URLs are session-bound and expire, but this is not DRM: any image displayed in a browser can still be saved through developer tools or screenshots.
+Derivative URLs are session-bound and expire, but this is not DRM

 ### Inspiration and acknowledgements